patrick9958/LiquidCrystal-simplified/README.md

    int print_button_pressed(int lcd_key = btnNONE, bool lcd_print = false,
      bool serial_print = false, bool exclude_none = false);
 ```
+##### Note:
+This library was specifically tailored for these [LCD displays][display].
+If you have that model or a similar display, the button reading functionality should work.
+This library was inspired by Mark Bramwell and his superb [tutorial][tutorial].
+Please check it out his work if you would like to learn more.

 ### License
 Copyright (C) 2006-2008 Hans-Christoph Steiner.
 All rights reserved.